Energy in Poland: Wind power

 In September 2020, the government announced a 130 billion zloty (£26.5 billion) plan to invest in offshore wind.

-The “Offshore Wind Act” which is being prepared by the Government is expected to enter into force in 2020.
+Poland's "Offshore Wind Act" came into force in 2020.
 The main purpose of the Act is to set the framework for a dedicated subsidy scheme for offshore wind projects.
 However, it also addresses other relevant issues pertaining to the development and operation of offshore projects.

 According to Polish Wind Energy Association (PWEA), offshore wind farms in the Baltic Sea with an overall capacity of 5.9 GW are set to "receive support under a two-sided contract for difference between the investor and the regulator.
 Awarding support under this formula will be time-limited until the end of June 2021."
 In a second phase, contracts are planned to be awarded by auctions.
 The first is to take place in 2025.
 The PWEA said that support will be available for projects with a total capacity of 2.5 GW in each of the auctions.
 By 2050, Poland wants a massive 28 GW in offshore sector, which would make Poland the largest operator of offshore wind in the Baltic Sea.

 On 1 July 2020 representatives of the Polish government and Polish wind energy industry signed a “Letter of Intent on cooperation for development of offshore wind power in Poland”.
 The letter acknowledges the role of offshore wind in meeting the European Union's Green Deal objectives while increasing the security of energy supply and reducing Poland's CO2 emissions.

 In its National Energy and Climate Plan (NECP) Poland identified offshore wind as one of key technologies to meet its goals for renewable energy for 2030.
-Offshore wind has also been described as strategic in the draft of Poland's Energy Policy until 2040.
-It will help diversifying the Polish national power generation structure that today heavily depends on coal.
+Offshore wind has also been described as strategic in the draft of Poland's Energy Policy until 2040, with around 19 GW forecast to be constructed.
+It will help with diversifying Poland's national power generation structure that today heavily depends on coal.

 Hydroelectric power

-In 2014 there were 2,364 MW installed capacity of hydroelectric power as well as 1,406 MW pumped storage capacity.
-In 2015 hydroelectricity generated approximately 1.1% of total electricity in Poland.
-In 2019 there were 2,391 MW installed capacity of hydroelectric power.
+A 2023 study suggested that Poland is currently only using around 15% of its total hydroelectric power capacity.
+Poland currently has 786 hydroelectric power plants, the vast majority of which (705) are relatively small, generating no more than 1 MW.
+Many of the smaller power plants are privately owned by small firms and family businesses, with the bigger ones owned by major electricity producers or the state.

 Solar power

 In 2019, the Polish government launched a scheme called "Mój Prąd", which is dedicated to supporting the development of prosumer energy, and specifically supporting the segment of photovoltaic (PV) micro-installations.
 The budget of the program is currently PLN 1.1 billion.

 As a result, in recent years there has been a significant increase in power in this segment of the energy sector.
-The total solar photovoltaics (PV) grid-connected capacity in Poland was 12,189.1 MW as of 31 December 2022.
+The total solar photovoltaics (PV) grid-connected capacity in Poland was 17,057.1 MW as of 31 December 2023.

-Air quality

-The PM10 general warning limit is 100 μg/m3 in Poland.
-Some major cities in Poland have lower limits: Katowice, Krakow, Warsaw, Wroclaw.

-Global warming

-On November 4, 2021, Poland signed the 'Global Coal to Clean Power Transition Statement.